Friday, June 27, 2008

 OK, it's been so long since I've done this that I'm giving away three (three!) books this month.
 And I'll probably do another give-away before the end of the month.
 I'm just in a giving kind of mood.

-The books I'm letting go of this month are Elizabeth Irvine's Healthy Mother, Healthy Child: Creating Balance In Everyday Life; Simon Winchester's The Professor and the Madman: A Tale of Murder, Insanity and the Making of the Oxford English Dictionary; and a signed copy of Santa Montefiore's The Gypsy Madonna.
+The books I'm letting go of this month are Elizabeth Irvine's Healthy Mother, Healthy Child: Creating Balance In Everyday Life; Simon Winchester's ; and a signed copy of Santa Montefiore's The Gypsy Madonna.
 A get-your-year-started-healthy how-to, a fascinating history, and a curl up by the fire novel.

 Here are the rules, as created by Overwhelmed with Joy: